GW231123: A Possible Primordial Black Hole Origin

 When baryonic accretion is included, the binary merger rate is enhanced due to the growth in both the total and reduced masses, as well as increased orbital hardening from energy loss via GW emission~\cite{DeLuca:2020qqa,Caputo:2020irr,Peters:1963ux,Peters:1964zz}.
-The corrected merger rate is~\cite{DeLuca:2020qqa}
+We model this phase assuming that mass accretion proceeds adiabatically, i.e. on timescales much longer than the orbital period.
+In this regime, the orbital eccentricity remains a constant of motion during the accretion-driven evolution, while the evolution of the binary semimajor axis leads to a gradual shrinking of the orbit as the PBH masses increase.
+This accretion-driven inspiral enhances the probability of merger, resulting in a corrected merger rate of the form~\cite{DeLuca:2020qqa}

 The integration extends from the formation time $t(z_i)$ to the cut-off time $t(z_\text{ cut-off})$, after which accretion is assumed to become inefficient.